nptnl/mtrio-titanium/readme.md

 Many initial capabilities will be to implement Ferrum functions into the syntax, but new systems will also be created.

-Currently, Titanium only works with simple operations to evaluate expressions.
+Currently, Titanium's capabilities include variables and single-input mathematical functions, and will be expanded to solve equations.

 ## **Syntax:**